elusivecodes/FyreCache/README.md

     - `expire` is a number indicating the default cache timeout.
     - `prefix` is a string representing the cache key prefix.
     - `host` is a string representing the Redis host, and will default to "*127.0.0.1*".
-    - `password` is a string representing the Redis password
+    - `password` is a string representing the Redis password.
     - `port` is a number indicating the Redis port, and will default to *6379*.
     - `database` is a string representing the Redis database.
     - `timeout` is a number indicating the connection timeout.